devopsnext/simpleci-shared-library/documentation/docs/steps/toolsConfig.md

 # toolsConfig

 ## Description
-This step is used to perform deployment at AEM server
+This step is used to set the PATH variables, JAVA_HOME, MAVEN-HOME

 ## Prerequsites
 none